CIFASIS/OS-fuzzing/README.md

 # Using Machine Learning to predict the outcome of a zzuf fuzzing campaign

-There are the scripts and data for the VDiscover tutorial to predict the outcome of zzuf.
+This repository contains all the technical details of this tutorial on the use of [VDiscover](https://github.com/CIFASIS/VDiscover) including scripts and some data.
 The process to reproduce the results roughly follow these scripts:

 0. init.sh
 1. get_testcases.sh (*)